cloneofsimo/paint-with-words-sd/README.md

 </p>
 <!-- #endregion -->

-Same function is supported for Paint-with-word for image inpainting as shown below
+The same function is supported for Paint-with-word for image inpainting as shown below

 ## Paint-with-word for image inpainting
 To launch gradio api